Type 96 armored personnel carrier: Design

-A Type 96 of the JGSDF's 15th Infantry Regiment fire the Sumitomo M2 HMG.
+A soldier of the JGSDF's 15th Infantry Regiment fire the Sumitomo M2 HMG.

-The driver sits on the right side of the vehicle with the engine to his left, who also has its own hatch.
+The driver sits on the right side of the vehicle with the engine to his left, which also has its own hatch.
 This position is fitted with three periscopes, the center of which can be replaced by a passive night vision periscope.
 Behind the driver is the commander/gunner in a cupola that traverses 360° that can carry either a 40 mm grenade launcher (Type A) or a .50 caliber (12.7 mm) M2HB machine gun (Type B).

 Its suspension is based on a double wishbone type suspension with torsion bars on the front two axles and trailing arm type torsion bars on the rear two axles.
-The Type 96 can be driven between all-wheel drive (8x8) and rear 2-axle drive (4x8).
+The Type 96 can be driven between all-wheel drive (8×8) and rear 2-axle drive (4×8).

 The passenger compartment has space for 8 infantrymen who can use 2 firing ports on each side.
 They can dismount via rear hydraulic ramp, but a built-in door can be used in case the hydraulics do not work.
 In case of casualty evacuation, the spacious interior can be used to load stretchers inside.

 When the Type 96 was deployed to Iraq previously, it appeared that the driver's position was fitted with an assembly of three windows to enable the person to drive with his head out of the vehicle for greater situational awareness while still protected from small-arms fire.
 It also included additional armor for protection.
 The Central Readiness Regiment (CRR) uses it with additional armor installed on the sides, which is known as the "Type 96 Wheeled Armored Vehicle Type 2".